 These are the things that produced the 4080 comments, which were prioritized into 177 topics.
 Those were then compressed onto a Strategy 1Pager.
 It had a lot of things for the future.
 It’s somehow funny that in bigger companies the board and management group think they have some kind of a monopoly to understand the future.

 I’ve mentioned the Swedish futurologist Kjell A. Nordström before.
 He once began a presentation with these words: “The future cannot be studied because it doesn’t exist.”

 This reminds me of the words ‘intuition’ and ‘gut feeling’, and how it has become an annoying label today.
 You know what?
 The finest computer in the entire world is between one’s ears.
 If an expert gives their vision as to where the world is going, it is better to hear it from an expert than an amateur.
 It’s the expert’s point of view, but then here comes the criticism like this expert view is such a bad thing.

 It’s based on a mathematical scientific paradigm, where the truth is only measured outside one’s head.
 But that’s measuring the past.
 Then one is not measuring the future, but only what is now.

 All statistics can be utilized to see if the curve is going straight, up or down.
 The trends are visible, but no-one knows the future.
 A good vision, assumption or belief is worth gold.

 All numbers are only guesses, because the future doesn’t exist.
 That’s why we need a vision where the business will succeed.
-Then we have key beliefs about what’s going to happen.
+Then we have key beliefs and assumptions about what’s going to happen.
 The strategy is built on top of those key beliefs.

 If the beliefs are high-quality, the strategy will be high-quality.
 If the beliefs are not high-quality, meaning false, the strategy will be bad.